centre-for-humanities-computing/corona-psychopathology/README.md

 - `--text_column` same as `create_test_train.py`
 - `--label_column` same as `create_test_train.py`
 - `--scoring` the scoring methods of the classifier.
 Default is "accuracy" for a full list see [this site](https://scikit-learn.org/stable/modules/model_evaluation.html) under 'classification'.
 Recommended include 'roc_auc', 'f1' and 'balanced_accuracy'.
+- `--sampling_strategy` **(NEW)** The degree of sampling.
+Specified as the desired proportion of the minority to the majority.
+I.e. 1 means that you want equal ammount of minority and majority data, 0.5 mean that you want 0.5 minority datapoints to each majority datapoint (ratio 2:1).

 The advanced use case is:
 ```